Princess Nora zu Oettingen-Spielberg

 Princess Nora zu Oettingen-Oettingen und Oettingen-Spielberg, Lady Max Percy (Nora Amelie Claudia Christina Maria Notgera; born 10 June 1990) is an American-born German stationer and graphic designer.
 In 2013, she started a stationery business based in Germany and, in 2014, partnered with printing houses in Germany and the United Kingdom.
 In 2015, she launched Tusche London, a stationery company based in Notting Hill, and became co-owner and designer of the London-based stationery brand Pemberly Fox.
 In 2017, she married Lord Max Percy, the younger son of Ralph Percy, 12th Duke of Northumberland.

 Early life and family

-Princess Nora of Oettingen-Spielberg was born in West Palm Beach, Florida on 10 June 1990 to Albrecht Ernst Otto Joseph Maria Notgera, 11th Prince of Oettingen-Oettingen and Oettingen-Spielberg and Angela Jank.
-Her father is the joint head of the Houses of Oettingen-Oettingen and Oettingen-Spielberg, formerly sovereign German principalities that were mediatized in 1806 to the Kingdom of Bavaria.
+Princess Nora of Oettingen-Spielberg was born in West Palm Beach, Florida on 10 June 1990 to Albrecht Ernst Otto Joseph Maria Notgera, 10th Prince of Oettingen-Oettingen and Oettingen-Spielberg and Angela Jank.
+Her father was the joint head of the Houses of Oettingen-Oettingen and Oettingen-Spielberg, formerly sovereign German principalities that were mediatized in 1806 to the Kingdom of Bavaria(the current head is her brother Franz Albrecht, 11th Prince of Öttingen-Spielberg, husband of Baroness Cleo von Adelsheim, actress and model).
 She is a paternal niece of psychologist Princess Gabriele of Oettingen-Spielberg.
 She grew up in Bavaria before moving to the United Kingdom to study history of art and design at the University of Edinburgh's College of Art.